@required @sensitive @type=string(startsWith=sk-)

 Config Item @decorators

-Item decorators in a comment block directly preceeding an env item are attached to that item.
+Decorators in a comment block directly preceding a config item will be attached to that item.
 Multiple decorators can be specified on the same line.
-A comment block is broken by either an empty line or a divider.
+A comment block is broken by either an empty line or a divider (# --- is optional, but often used for clarity).

 # @required @sensitive @type=string(startsWith=sk-)